 What gives Bugs Bunny his lasting power?

-Seventy-five years ago, a gangly, gray rabbit hopped out of a hole in the ground.
+More than seventy-five years ago, a gangly, gray rabbit hopped out of a hole in the ground.
 He knocked on a bald man's head.
 Then he asked, "What's Up, Doc?"
 The phrase was made to the tune of the crunch of a large carrot.

 Though the rabbit had appeared in previous short films, this was a fateful scene in the 1940 Warner Brothers animated short "A Wild Hare."
 It introduced the version of the rabbit that would become the cultural icon of Bugs Bunny.